Dream of having the confidence to travel solo?

 During the years of segregation, many successful black businesses operated in the city.
 One of the most famous is the Carver Theater, which was the only theater in Birmingham to serve African-Americans.
 It is located on 4th Avenue, which has sometimes been called “The Harlem of Birmingham.

-The theater has since been home to the Jazz Hall of Fame and many jazz concerts.
-Unfortunately it is currently under renovation.
-I guess that’s not unfortunate because when they’re done, it will be a wonderful place to visit.
+The theater has since been home to the Jazz Hall of Fame and many jazz concerts, and it recently underwent a renovation.
 The Birmingham Civil Rights District was named a National Monument by Barack Obama as an Executive Order.
 It was one of his last acts in office.
 This means Downtown Birmingham has better access to resources now, so we should be seeing more renovations like this.

 24 Hours in Birmingham Alabama